raspberrypilearning/networking-lessons/lesson-2/worksheet.md

 # Cleanup

-If the teacher asks you to, change the network configuration back to a dynamic IP address as shown in the "Clean up" section of [the guide](rpi-static-ip-address.md).
+If the teacher asks you to, change the network configuration back to a dynamic IP address as shown in the "Clean up" section of [guide](lesson-1/rpi-static-ip-address.md).